HAP Resource Center

 Physician with suitcase leaving hospital

-The decision reverts to a pre-2003 legal framework that allows personal injury lawyers to move medical liability claims from the counties in which the event occurred to counties that have histories of higher payouts.
-This practice is called “venue shopping.”
+The decision, which took effect January 1, 2023, reverts to a 20-year-old legal framework that allows personal injury lawyers to move medical liability claims from the counties in which the event occurred to counties that have histories of higher payouts.
+This practice is called “venue shopping” and puts Pennsylvanians’ access to health care at risk—particularly care for maternal health and in rural communities.

 Venue shopping has already returned to Pennsylvania.